Criminal Possession of a Firearm

 The government’s lawyer must first produce evidence supporting an inference that each “element” of the firearm possession crime existed.

-And then the prosecutor must try to convince the jury that her evidence is true and convincing beyond all real doubt.
+And then the prosecutor tries to convince the jury that her evidence is true and convincing beyond all real doubt.

 The prohibited act